SiyungCho/seroflow/docs/transformations/column.md

 # Column Transformations Documentation

 This module implements a collection of transformation classes that perform various column operations on DataFrames.
-These transformations update the DataFrame stored in the Pypeline context.
+These transformations update the DataFrame stored in the `Pipeline` context.
 Each transformation class extends the base `Transformation` class and provides a specific column operation.

 - **ConvertColumnType**: Converts a specified column of a DataFrame to a new data type.
 - **RenameColumns**: Renames one or more columns based on a provided mapping.